flayzer/TrueNAS-Scale/Installing Plex Media Server.md

 - Config Volume

 ## Installing Plex Media Server
 1. Log in to TrueNAS.
-From the dashboard screen, select "apps" in the left-side menu.
+From the dashboard screen, select "Apps" in the left-side menu.
-2. Select the **Avaialable Applications** tab and search for *Plex*.
+2. Select the **Available Applications** tab and search for *Plex*.
-3. Click install.
+3. Click **Install**.
 4. Visit [plex.tv/claim](https://www.plex.tv/claim/) to get your claim token.
 5. Copy and paste this token into the **Plex Claim Token** field.
-6. Check the **Configure Host Network** under Networking.
+6. Check the **Configure Host Network** option under Networking.
 7. Configure the storage section.
 Set the host path for the `Transcode Volume`, `Data Volume`, and `Config Volume`.
-8. Finally click save.
+8. Finally, click **Save**.

-Once the TrueNAS setup is complete, your application will be ready for use.
+Once the TrueNAS setup is complete, your Plex Media Server application will be ready for use.

-Note:  With TrueNAS Scale, you don’t have to add an automatic start.
+Note: With TrueNAS Scale, you don't have to add an automatic start.
 As long as your host is up and running, your app will also be running.
-If you restart your host for any reason, you must head back to Installed Applications and manually start your Plex.
+If you restart your host for any reason, you must go back to Installed Applications and manually start Plex.

 ## Plex Configuration